bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 1. Fork the repo
 2. Clone your forked version of the repo
-3. cd into your repo and create a branch with your first and last name
+3. cd into your repo and work on the main branch
 NOTE: Tests will run for the JavaScript portion of this challenge only
+4. connect to codegrade
-4. open the terminal in your vs code and type `npm install`
+5. open the terminal in your vs code and type `npm install`
-5. next type `npm run test` in your terminal
+6. next type `npm run test` in your terminal
-6. Complete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit
+7. Complete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit

 ### Testing & Debugging